CORE-GATECH-GROUP/serpent-tools/docs/examples/DepletionReader.rst

 Settings
 --------

-The |depReader| also has a collection of settings to control what data is stored.
+The |DepletionReader| also has a collection of settings to control what data is stored.
 If none of these settings are modified, the default is to store all the data from the output file.
 The settings that control the depletion reader are